theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

     Easily deploy your application in multiple regions around the world with just a few clicks.
 This means you can provide lower latency and a better experience for your customers at minimal cost.

-## Types of Cloud Computing / Computing Deployment
+# Types of Cloud Computing

 ### Public